reina-peh/NUS-Datathon-2024/README.md

 - `colsample_bytree`: The fraction of features used when constructing each tree.

 ### Our Results
-The optimization process resulted in a set of hyperparameters that achieved a 10% improvement in the F1 score from the baseline model, indicating a more harmonic balance of precision and recall for the model.
+The optimization process resulted in a set of hyperparameters that achieved an approximately 10% improvement in the F1-score from the baseline model, indicating a more harmonic balance of precision and recall for the model.

 <img src="https://github.com/reina-peh/NUS-Datathon-2024/assets/75836749/6eed42b1-40da-43ed-a73e-2147b91192b9" width="500">